 Our philosophy is to keep working at the root causes of pet overpopulation and irresponsible pet ownership - to provide alternatives to indiscriminate breeding of pets, to encourage people to become better pet owners and to make our community a better place for both people and animals.

-- Better communications, cooperation and tolerance among neighbors
+• Better communication, cooperation and tolerance among neighbors

-- Pride in vital service we render to the community
+• Pride in the vital services we render to the community

 According to State law, all bites must be investigated.
 All animals who have bitten, regardless of rabies vaccinations, must be quarantined for ten days at the Animal Shelter or veterinary clinic.
 Complaints regarding dogs, loose animals, etc., should be directed to (901) 362-5310.